itsDigvijaysing/What-I-Learned/Salesforce/FSC/SF FSC Notes.md

 	-  can only set rollups to the primary group.
 If the Primary Group field is not enabled, the option to roll up is restricted.
 - Financial Services Cloud comes with Multiple Relationship Groups enabled.
 This lets advisors add a person to more than one relationship group.
 For data security reasons some clients may want to disable this feature.
 - The Relationship Map and Group Builder can be used to manage visibility to the right level of Account & Contact data for the user.
 This is controlled by the users’ Profiles (e.g. Advisor, Banker, Teller, etc.).
-- Reciporcal Roles: Groups or Households sometimes have relationships with people who don’t live in the same household.
+- Reciprocal Roles: Groups or Households sometimes have relationships with people who don’t live in the same household.
 Financial Services Cloud provides several reciprocal roles, including lawyer/client, accountant/client, parent/dependent, business/proprietor, and more.
 If those roles don’t cover your business needs, it’s easy to add new roles.
 - FSC has Life Events or Business Milestones Lightning component that can be displayed on the Account record page to create a more personal, need-based customer engagement by capturing and visualizing important life events, such as having a baby, changing jobs, or buying a home.
 It shows Life Events for a person account record page and business milestones for a business account record page.
 	- If you add the component to a Person Account record page to show Life Events.
 	- If you add the component to a Business Account record page to show business milestones.